Need Answers?

 Diets don’t work!
 There are many on the market that make various claims with questionable results.
 What is required is a change in lifestyle.

-the whiter the bread the sooner your dead!
+As someone once said: “The whiter the bread, the sooner your dead!”

 -